 Candidates who are disruptive, rude, or otherwise demonstrating behavior unbecoming of a lifeguard or professional rescuer may be expelled from the course or be denied certification regardless of the outcomes of their testing.

-Any candidate in jeopardy of losing their candidacy for minor behavioral issues will be given the opportunity to make corrective actions prior to removal from the course.
+Any candidate in jeopardy of losing their candidacy for behavioral issues will be given the opportunity to make corrective actions prior to removal from the course.

 Candidates, who harass, threaten, or harm other candidates or staff members will be removed from class immediately.